 For those just getting started or looking to improve their form, Brian M. Babka, MD, FACSM, a board-certified sports medicine physician at Northwestern Medicine Orthopaedics, suggests scheduling an appointment with a sports performance specialist or other sports medicine clinician.

-With the many health benefits of weight lifting, it’s no wonder strong is the new skinny.
-So don’t skip the weight rack during your next gym session.
+With the many health benefits of weightlifting, being strong could mean living longer.
+So don't skip the weight rack during your next gym session.